Blackbeard094/DevNet/README.md

 # DevNet

 #This is my DevNet study Env.
-I am using this to track changes and updates as i learn to netowrk automate.
+I am using this to track changes and updates as i learn to network automate.